PredictionErrorDisplay#

 This tool can display “residuals vs predicted” or “actual vs predicted” using scatter plots to qualitatively assess the behavior of a regressor, preferably on held-out data points.

-An instance of this class is should created by EstimatorReport.metrics.prediction_error().
+An instance of this class should be created by EstimatorReport.metrics.prediction_error().
 You should not create an instance of this class directly.

 Parameters: